-- The carrying value and the recoverability of exploration and evaluation assets, which are included in the statements of financial position; - Environmental rehabilitation is calculated using available market factors; - The inputs used in accounting for share-based payment expense which is included in the statement of comprehensive loss.
+- The carrying value and the recoverability of exploration and evaluation assets, which are included in the statements of financial position. - The inputs used in accounting for share-based payment expense which is included in the statement of comprehensive loss.
 These estimates are derived using the Black-Scholes option pricing model or are based on the value of comparable goods and services.
-Inputs are determined using readily available market data. - The inputs used in determining the liability and equity components of convertible notes. - The recognition of deferred tax assets is determined on whether it is more probable than not that these assets will be recovered.
+Inputs are determined using readily available market data. - The inputs used in determining the liability and equity components of convertible notes and values used on settlement. - The recognition of deferred tax assets is determined on whether it is more probable than not that these assets will be recovered.